cbrt-1/fri-sim/README.md

 6) Open the unzipped folder.
 Open fri-sim.x86_64.
 Follow the launch screen instructions below:

+7) Read the note at the top of the page to also run the python node to uncompress the rgb image.

 ## Launch Screen
 1) Click the input field